eead-csic-compbio/metagenome_Pfam_score/README.md

 <sub style="font-size: 12px !important;">

-Winner of the Bioinformatics Peer Prize II: student category.
+`Winner of the Bioinformatics Peer Prize II: student category`.
 For more information go to https://the-bioinformatics-peer-prize-ii.thinkable.org.

 </sub>